Estimated reading time: 5 minutes

 Most change initiatives require a certain level of resources – people, time, or money.

-Whether it is a budget for new equipment, a person to lead the charge or time allocated to training employees – resources need to be allocated and assigned to the effort.
+Whether it is a budget for new equipment, a person to lead the charge, or time allocated to training employees, resources must be allocated and assigned to the effort.

 There are not many things more frustrating for employees than to be given a task without adequate resources to pull it off.